 Biggest Bang for Your Buck

 Several of the customer reviews for this Durolux T5 high output light fixture literally say “the biggest bang for your buck“!
 I haven’t seen many comparable units at this affordable of a price.
-With four fluorescent bulbs that emit a combined 20,000 lumens, this shop-light style unit provides ample bright full-spectrum light for growing seedlings and more.
+With four fluorescent bulbs that emit a combined 20,000 lumens, this four-foot long shop-light style unit provides ample bright full-spectrum light for growing seedlings and more.
 It would be perfect hung over a table or mounted inside a wire shelving unit, and is equipped to connect several lights together if needed.
 Despite the strength, you can still keep them as low as 3 to 4 inches above plants without burning.

 Most Versatile Houseplant Grow Light

 This sleek little LED grow light is ideal for houseplants that could use a boost!
 It can clamp onto a variety of surfaces (e.g. bookshelf or table) and has 3 swivel heads that move around as needed.
 The lamp provides a cozy warm-looking light but is indeed full-spectrum, and has 5 different brightness levels to choose from.
 It also has a built-in timer!
 This unit is so versatile, it could probably also work for small number of veggie seedlings (especially as supplemental light with a sunny window).
 The three-light version is shown below, and a smaller two-light option is available as well.